ezahpizza/T5-Text-Summarization/README.md

 - For detailed instructions on configuration, customization, and troubleshooting, refer to the `README.md` file in the project repository.
 - For any issues or questions, you can reach out through the project’s issue tracker or contacts.

-This straightforward usage guide enables users to quickly engage with the Question Answering system, making it easy to access its functionalities and derive meaningful insights.
+This straightforward usage guide enables users to quickly engage with the summarising system, making it easy to access its functionalities and derive meaningful insights.

 ## License